-A File Interface is an important concept in 010 Editor.
-Every file that is loaded is assigned a File Interface and this interface controls how that file is displayed and edited.
-A File Interface includes the Font, Character Set, Linefeeds/Line Width, Tabs, Addresses, Group By, Division Lines, Areas, Highlighting, Ruler, Status Bar, and Endian settings for a file (basically all options listed at the top of the View Menu).
-The name of the current file's File Interface is displayed in the Edit As area of the File Bar above each file.
-A different File Interface can be applied to the current file by clicking the Edit As area and choosing from the drop-down list or using the 'View > Edit As' menu.
+An Edit As is an important concept in 010 Editor.
+Every file that is loaded is assigned an Edit As and this controls how that file is displayed and edited.
+An Edit As includes the Font, Character Set, Linefeeds/Line Width, Tabs, Addresses, Group By, Division Lines, Areas, Highlighting, Ruler, Status Bar, and Endian settings for a file (basically all options listed at the top of the View Menu).
+The name of the current file's Edit As is displayed in the Status Bar and clicking on the name in the status bar pops up a list which can be used to choose a different Edit As.
+Alternately, a different Edit As can be chosen using the 'View > Edit As' menu.
+Older versions of 010 Editor referred to an Edit As as a File Interface.